Hang gliding 1978 and 1979 part 1

-That was one impetus behind hang gliding associations in several countries created structural and pitch stability test rigs.
+That was one impetus behind hang gliding associations in several countries creating structural and pitch stability test rigs.
 They included the Hang Glider Manufacturers Association in the USA, the DHV in Germany, and the British Hang Gliding Association.

 I don’t know of anyone, inside or outside of the hang gliding industry, who is capable of doing an accurate structural analysis of a flex wing hang glider; the loading situations are far too complex and varied.

 — Mike Meier of Wills Wing writing in Hang Gliding, June 1983, to explain why rigorous testing is required

 A manufacturer in the USA discovered by accident that their novice level glider without deflexor wires bracing the leading edges outperformed their more advanced wings.
 (I am not sure whether Electra Flyer of New Mexico or Wills Wing of California was first with that discovery.)
 Realizing that deflexors caused too much drag, hang glider manufacturers then changed to stronger leading edge tubes instead.
 Wills Wing, just one of the several hang glider manufacturers based in California, replaced their three production hang glider types, the Omega, Omni, and Alpha, by a single defelexorless design; the Raven.